SuperNewRoles/SuperNewRoles/READMEs/README_en.md

 -----------------------
 ## HauntedWolf
 ### Crew camp
-It is judged as an imposter to fortune tellers, sheriffs, etc. <br> Tasks, etc. are the same as regular crews. <br>
+It is judged as an Impostor to fortune tellers, sheriffs, etc. <br> Tasks, etc. are the same as regular crews. <br>
 SHR compatible<br>.
 ### Game Settings